 As you speak, the words will appear in the document in real-time.
 But unlike in Chrome, the mobile version of Google Docs will not wait around forever — if you pause for too long, the voice recognition engine will turn off.
 Presumably, this is to preserve battery life in case you forget.
 To turn it off manually, tap the icon again.

 You can use the above punctuation phrases on mobile, too.
+Check out our guide for using Google Docs on mobile devices for more tips.

 Controlling Google Docs With Your Voice